abs-tudelft/vhdmmio/doc/md/volatileinternalcounter.md

 This key is optional unless required by context.
 If not specified, the default value (`null`) is used.

-## `underflow-internal`

-Configures strobing an internal signal when the most significant bit of the internal register flips from low to high during a decrement or subtract operation.
-This essentially serves as an underflow signal for counter fields.

-The following values are supported:

- - `null` (default): the feature is disabled.

- - a string matching `[a-zA-Z][a-zA-Z0-9_]*`: an internal signal with the given name is created (if necessary) and strobed when a decrement or subtract operation causes the MSB of the data register to be set.

-This key is optional unless required by context.
-If not specified, the default value (`null`) is used.

 ## `internal`

 Configures the internal signal that is to be monitored.
 The value